hi-rustin/hi-rustin.rs/_about/about.md

 [![Resume][resume-badge]][resume] [![GitHub][github-badge]][github] [![Linkedin][linkedin-badge]][linkedin] [![Twitter][twitter-badge]][twitter] [![Mastodon][mastodon-badge]][mastodon] [![YouTube][you-tube-badge]][you-tube]

-> **I am always open to new opportunities(Except for web3 and blockchain).
+> **I am always open to new opportunities(except for web3 and blockchain).
 I'm particularly interested in relocating to other countries, especially Europe, Canada, or the United States.
 If you are interested in working with me, please feel free to contact me.**

 My name is Rustin Liu and I’m a passionate software engineer who specializes in distributed systems and dev tools.

 As a software engineer at [PingCAP], my main focus is on enhancing [TiDB], which is an open-source distributed SQL database.
 I am also a core maintainer of [TiCDC], which is a Change Data Capture (CDC) system for [TiDB].

 I am also a big believer in open source.
-I contribute to the Rust and Golang communities, where I am working on three projects:
+I contribute to the Rust community, where I am working on three projects:

 - [Cargo] - Cargo downloads your Rust package’s dependencies, compiles your packages, makes distributable packages.
 - [crates.io](https://github.com/rust-lang/crates.io) - The Rust package registry.
-- [Pyroscope] - Continuous Profiling Platform.
-Debug performance issues down to a single line of code.
+- [console] - A debugger for async rust!

 I used to be a maintainer of [Rustup], which is a toolchain manager for Rust.